-These include: Personal Assistant / Essential Companion; Wheelchair spaces (front row or raised viewing platform); Matchday Commentary (via headsets); Accessible toilets (radar key operated); limited parking for blue badge holders adjacent to the stadium.
+These include: Personal Assistant / Essential Companion; Wheelchair spaces (front row or raised viewing platform); Accessible toilets (radar key operated); limited parking for blue badge holders adjacent to the stadium.

 In order to book the above supporters MUST contact the clubs Disabled Liaison Officer -

 Pride Park Stadium is well staffed by safety stewards on match days.
-Stewards in disabled areas have received training in disabilities and will provide assistance if requested.
+All stewards as part of their training receive training in disabilities and will provide assistance if requested.
 All stewards wear high visibility jackets with numbers on.
-If you got good treatment (or otherwise) from our stewards please let us know along with the coat number and we will pass the information on.
+If you get good treatment (or otherwise) from our stewards please let us know, along with the coat number and we will pass that information on.